- Services Overview

 - Project Development Services.

 - Sustainability Services.

-Every client developing a project will undoubtedly go through what we call the Regulated Cannabis Project Life Cycle when developing a Regulated Cannabis Project.
-Each Stage of the Life Cycle provides an overview of many required element to bring a project from Concept to Cash-flow, and provides an overview of the timeline and action items that can create challenges for the project team.
+Every client developing a project will undoubtedly go through what we call the Regulated Cannabis Project Life Cycle as they contemplate and initiate a Regulated Cannabis Project.
+Each Stage of the Life Cycle provides an overview of many required element to bring a project from Concept to Cash-flow.

-Regulated Cannabis Legislation (Medicinal & Adult-Use) has been gaining significant support on a state-by-state basis over the past decade.
+Regulated Cannabis Legislation (Medicinal Marijuana, Adult-Use Marijuana, & Agricultural Hemp) has been gaining significant support on a state-by-state basis over the past few decades.
 As of Year-End 2018, 33 U.S. states plus the District of Columbia have passed laws permitting their citizens to use medical cannabis.
 Marijuana remains classified as a Schedule I controlled substance by the U.S. Drug Enforcement Agency (the “DEA”), and the U.S. Department of Justice (the “DOJ”), and therefore it is illegal to grow, possess and consume cannabis under federal law.
 Adopting legislation at the state-level creates a call to action for operators to implement a Regulated Cannabis Project.